Justus2308/tocoq/README.md

 &nbsp;

-Alternatively running the script without any arguments will open a prompt to enter as many instrucitons as you like.
+Alternatively running the script without any arguments will open a prompt to enter as many instructions as you like.
 Type `quit` or `exit` to end the program.

 **Example:**
 `ruby tocoq.rb `